Back to National Guide

 • Surface preparation: grinding, cleaning, and priming the concrete or prepared substrate

-• Membrane application across all wet areas as defined by AS 3740 Waterproofing of Domestic Wet Areas
+• Membrane application (liquid-applied polyurethane or cementitious) across all wet areas as defined by AS 3740:2021 Waterproofing of Domestic Wet Areas

 • Treatment of all penetrations: floor waste, shower drain, tap entries, and shower niches

-• Bond breakers and puddle flanges at junctions and drain points
+• Bond breakers, reinforcing tape at internal corners, and puddle flanges at drain connections

 • QBCC compliance certificate on completion

-In Brisbane, most homes sit on concrete slabs, which means less preparation than timber-framed floors.
+In Brisbane, most homes sit on concrete slabs, which means less substrate preparation than timber-framed floors.
+The concrete takes liquid-applied membranes (such as Davco K10 Plus at around $12/m2 for materials) directly after priming.
 This keeps the preparation component of the cost lower than in southern capitals where timber subfloors are common.

 What Affects the Cost

 • Floor type.
 Concrete slabs are standard in Brisbane and straightforward to waterproof.
-Older high-set Queenslanders with timber floors require overlay before membrane application.
+Older high-set Queenslanders with timber floors require a compressed fibre cement overlay (6mm or 9mm at $30–$50/m2) before membrane application.

-• Humidity damage.
+• Humidity and existing damage.
 Brisbane's subtropical humidity means waterproofing failures show up fast as mould and staining.
-If the old membrane has failed, there may be moisture-related damage to address before new waterproofing.
+If the old membrane has failed, there may be moisture-related damage to repair before new waterproofing.
+On a concrete slab, water from a failed membrane tends to travel sideways to adjacent rooms rather than down, so damage can appear some distance from the source.

 • Number of penetrations.
-More drains, taps, and niches mean more individual waterproofing treatment.
+More drains, taps, and niches mean more individual waterproofing treatment with flanges and reinforcing tape.

 A standard bathroom on a concrete slab in a post-2000 home in Springfield or North Lakes, with a shower hob and minimal penetrations, sits toward $550.
 A large bathroom renovation in an older Queenslander in Paddington or Red Hill with timber floors, subfloor preparation, a hobless shower, and multiple niches pushes toward $3,150.